fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 9
 Black played its Elephant to rank 9.
+This completes the gating preparation phase.
 `3... i4e9 or Ei4e9 or Ee9`

 ![board7](https://i.imgur.com/QXOr7ER.png)